K'naan: Personal life

+Sexual assault charge

+On September 26, 2024, K'naan was charged with sexual assault in a Quebec City court in relation to an incident that allegedly occurred between July 16 and 17, 2010, pleading not guilty.
+He was specifically accused of sexually assaulting a woman in her 20s in a Quebec City hotel room, when he was performing at the Festival d'été de Québec.
+The alleged victim, whose identity was protected by a publication ban, filed a complaint with police in 2022.
+The trial began on March 10, 2026, with testimony from the alleged victim and continued with testimony from K'naan on March 12.
+On September 9, 2026, the Quebec judge found K'naan not guilty due to both accounts being plausible, meaning there was reasonable doubt to not convict.

 Philanthropy

 In addition to his artistic career, K'naan has been involved with various philanthropic initiatives.
 In 2011, he became a co-spokesman with Bono to raise awareness of that year's drought in Eastern Africa.
 Also teaming up with close associate Sol Guy, K'naan performed various concerts for the cause.

 Additionally, K'naan was also active in promoting the Canadian Bill C-393 to help increase medical assistance to countries in Africa.
 He teamed up with Stephen Lewis, James Orbinski, and Richard Elliott, executive director of the Canadian HIV/AIDS Legal Network, but the bill was not passed by the Senate.

-Sexual assault charge

-On September 26, 2024, K'Naan was charged with sexual assault in a Quebec City court in relation to an incident that allegedly occurred between July 16 and 17 2010, pleading not guilty.
-No further details about the case were released.